ColeMist/New_Repo/README.md

 # Tryout Github

-My first foray into learning how to use github
+My first foray into learning how to use github!